Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 ## Fallacy of unit testing

-Unit testing is a popular term in software development and, as such, is void of any useful meaning.
-So before we continue any further, let's establish what exactly I mean when I say "unit testing".
+Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small, logically-independent part of a larger system.
+There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a program (or a method of a class).

-A unit test is a piece of code that verifies that an individual, **logically-independent** and **smallest possible** part of software **behaves as intended**.
-In most contexts, this _part_, also known as a _unit_, refers to an interface such as a class or a function.
-If the unit we intend to test interacts with other parts of the program, these dependencies are replaced with stubs or mocks, in order to facilitate testing in complete isolation.
-The idea is that, if we ensure that all individual atomic pieces of a system work correctly, the probability of finding a defect in general is greatly reduced.
+By executing the function with different inputs and comparing produced results to expected outputs, we can ensure that the function works correctly.
+If we test all units in a system in the same fashion, we can probably ensure that the system as a whole works correctly as well.
+Of course, that only works if the units are integrated with each other in a decoupled way which would allows us to isolate them easily, hence the need for dependency inversion.

-With that out of the way, let's look at some of the benefits that unit tests provide, further referenced as _unit testing fallacies_:
+While testing in such way, we are supposedly able to:

-- Unit tests help find problems quickly and early.
+- Find problems quickly and early.
-- Unit tests detect regressions and provide confidence in refactoring.
+- Detect regressions and have confidence in refactoring.
-- Unit tests are easier and faster to write because they are small and independent.
+- Enforce good design principles in our code.
-- Unit tests enforce good design principles.
+- Have a living documentation of the system.

-- Unit tests provide a form of living documentation of the system.
+In reality, things are a bit different.
+Let's take a look at each of these points separately.

 ## Summary